JuliaLang/julia/doc/stdlib/io-network.rst

    Monitor a file for changes by polling every `interval_seconds` seconds for `seconds` seconds.
 A return value of true indicates the file changed, a return value of false indicates a timeout.

-.. function:: bind(socket::Union(UDPSocket, TCPSocket), host::IPv4, port::Integer)
+.. function:: bind(socket::Union{UDPSocket, TCPSocket}, host::IPv4, port::Integer)

    Bind ``socket`` to the given ``host:port``.
 Note that `0.0.0.0` will listen on all devices.